0xpaperhead/solana-seeker-scout/README.md

 - `tweetId`: ID of the tweet containing mention
 - `tweetText`: Full text of the tweet
 - `timestamp`: When the tweet was created
-- `harvestedAt`: When the data was harvested
+- `scoutedAt`: When the data was scouted

 ## AI Search Strategies

-The harvester uses different strategies based on performance:
+The scout uses different strategies based on performance:

 ### 🎯 **Diversify Strategy**
 - Used when few results found recently